<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2921/attitude-anarchists-neighborhood-community-organizations</guid>
+<guid isPermaLink="true">https://anarchy101.org/24227/what-does-the-black-star-symbolize</guid>

 </item>